xapian/xapian/xapian-core/docs/serialisation.rst

 Serialising Queries
 ===================

-Serialisation of queries is very similar to serialisation of Documents: there is a ``Query::serialise()`` method to produce a serialised Query, and a corresponding ``Query::unserialise()`` method to produce a Query from a serialised representation::
+Serialisation of queries is very similar to serialisation of documents: there is a ``Query::serialise()`` method to produce a serialised Query, and a corresponding ``Query::unserialise()`` method to produce a Query from a serialised representation::